threefoldtech/quantum-storage/README.md

 ## Bootstrap

-You can use the bootstrap (`bootstrap/bootstrap.v`) to download and starts required components and start everything required.
-Default configuration use everything localy.
-You can pass a specific zstor configuration file to use a real backend out-of-box.
+You can use the bootstrap (`bootstrap/bootstrap.v`) to download therequired components and start everything.
+The default configuration uses everything localy.
+You can pass a specific zstor configuration file to use a real backend.

 Everything will be installed in `~/.threefold` and nowhere else.
-This bootstrap will spawn two `zdb`, one `zstor daemon` and the `zdbfs` fuse system.
+This bootstrap will spawn two `zdb`'s', one `zstor daemon` and the `zdbfs` fuse system.

 ## Other documentation